-The proper energy mix is of importance for a supply of electricity that supports daily life and industry from the perspective of "S+3Es," to simultaneously achieve energy security, economy, and environmental conservation, while putting the highest priority on safety.
+The proper energy mix is of importance for a supply of electricity that supports daily life and industry from the perspective of "S+3Es," to simultaneously achieve energy security, economy, and environmental suitability, while putting the highest priority on safety.

 In addition, it is crucial to produce power based on a well-balanced combination of various generation resources that makes effective use of their respective characteristics, including economic efficiency, responsiveness to changes in electricity demand, etc., in order to satisfy ever-changing power demand.